Everyone says not to judge a book by its cover, but rarely do we listen.

 If you’re unsure about what you’ve created, test it out in different places; put it on the corner of your website, add it to your social media pages, and try to place it on mockups to see what it will look like in print.
 The more you test it out, the higher the chance you won’t need to redesign your logo from scratch later on.

 By focusing on these 8 tips, you can create a logo that captures your audience’s attention and separates you from the pack.
 Ready to put what you’ve learned to the test?
-Head to Tailor Brands and start designing your very own awesome logo!
+Head to Tailor Brands and start designing your own logo!